zhuyizheng/IMOLean/README.md

 Distance between a point and a line (or other set) uses `Metric.infDist`.

+A reference to an incircle or excircle of a triangle being tangent to, meeting or touching a side, side line or ray extending a side is represented as saying that point is the corresponding `touchpoint` rather than literally replicating the particular way this is stated in each problem.

 ## Geometrical statements in non-geometry problems

 Geometrical statements often appear in non-geometry and combinatorial